Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Include a short explanation of your backup plans. backers want to know you've thought through problems.

 Point out geographic risks on your map.
 If all your suppliers are in one region, show how you plan to spread risk.
 This forward thinking impresses backers who worry about business continuity.
+What happens when disaster strikes your main suppliers?

 Connect to Money Forecasts